WireSeed/FlipperZero-RogueMaster/applications/external/flipperscope/README.md

 ./fbt launch_app APPSRC=applications_user/flipperscope
 ```

+Alternatively upload the **scope.fap** file in the binary folder of this repository to your flipper zero.

-Provide signal to pin 16/C0, with a voltage ranging from 0V to 2.5V.
+Provide signal to **pin 16/PC0**, with a voltage ranging from 0V to 2.5V and ground to **pin 18/GND**.

 Press the 'ok' button (button in the centre of joypad) to pause/unpause the waveform display.

 [Demo](https://www.youtube.com/watch?v=tu2X1WwADF4) showing three different waveform types from a signal generator.

+Also see [Derek Jamison's demonstration](https://www.youtube.com/watch?v=iC5fBGwCPHw&t=374s) of this app as well as other interesting projects.

 ## Measurements